SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 However, because it modifies the ``runningTotal`` variable each time it is called, ``incrementor`` captures a *reference* to the current ``runningTotal`` variable, and not just a copy of its initial value.
-Capturing a reference ensures sure that ``runningTotal`` does not disappear when the call to ``makeIncrementor`` ends, and ensures that ``runningTotal`` will continue to be available the next time that the incrementor function is called.
+Capturing a reference ensures that ``runningTotal`` does not disappear when the call to ``makeIncrementor`` ends, and ensures that ``runningTotal`` will continue to be available the next time that the incrementor function is called.